Skip to main content

 Park History

-Teide was established as a national park in 1954, one of Spain's earliest.
-It became the fourth natural area in the Canary Islands to achieve this status.
-UNESCO declared it a World Heritage Site in 2007, specifically recognizing its outstanding volcanic features and endemic flora.
-The park has experienced enormous growth in tourism, from tens of thousands of visitors annually in the mid-20th century to over 4 million today—straining visitor management systems.
+Teide was established as a national park on 22 January 1954, one of Spain's earliest.
+[1] UNESCO declared it a World Heritage Site on 28 June 2007, specifically recognizing its outstanding volcanic features (criteria vii and viii) and endemic flora.
+[2] The park has experienced enormous growth in tourism, from tens of thousands of visitors annually in the mid-20th century to over 4 million today—straining visitor management systems.
 Access to the summit requires a free permit, limited to 200 visitors per day, bookable only online.

 Major Trails And Attractions